mysrejourney/mkdocs/docs/css/cascade-priority.md

   color: blue;
 }
 ```
-In the above example, there are 4 rules applied in list # 1 component.
-Out of these 4 rules, ID takes high priority.
-Hence, it is displaying in red color.
+In the above example, there are four rules applied in the list # 1 component.
+Out of these four rules, ID takes high priority.
+Hence, it is displayed in red color.

 ![specificity_id](../assets/specificity_id.jpg)